FreshRSS/FreshRSS/README.md

 # Alternatives

-If FreshRSS does not suite you for one reason or another, here are alternative solutions to consider:
+If FreshRSS does not suit you for one reason or another, here are alternative solutions to consider:

 * [Kriss Feed](https://tontof.net/kriss/feed/)
 * [Leed](https://github.com/LeedRSS/Leed)